qedsoftware/afsis-soil-chem-tutorial/README.md

 ## Standards for Inclusion

-To maximize the utility of the data for spectral inference and geospatial mapping, we are only including data satisfying the following constraints:
+To maximize the utility of this dataset for spectral inference and geospatial mapping, we are _only_ including data satisfying the following constraints:

 * The soil sample corresponding to this measurement can be associated with a georeference inside Africa.
 * A dry chemistry measurement is included only if there exists some wet chemistry measurement of the same soil sample.